Skip to content

 View details

-Turnover of the Technology Industry in Finland (Economic Outlook May 2026)
+Turnover of the Technology Industry in Finland, Percentage Change for the Latest Time Period (Economic Outlook August 2026)

 Source: Macrobond, Statistics Finland